Skip to main content

 Audience ScoreBased on 14 reviews

-• Gameplay is extremely limited, primarily consisting of clicking through text with little player agency or meaningful choices.
+• Gameplay is extremely limited, mostly involving pressing a single button to receive randomized text passages with little player agency or meaningful choice.

 • story